julienstark/nuts_detect/README.md

 mkdir txt
 ```

-Ensure that the background image and objects are populated in the above folder as .jpeg extension.
+Ensure that the background image are populated in imgs/data/backgrounds.
+Ensure that the nuts (objects) images are populated in imgs/data/nuts.

 Ensure that the ND_DSET_FOLDER is corresponding to the location where you will launch the launch.sh script.
 Ensure that other environment variables are accurate as well (resize, class, etc).